 How much does it cost to start an LLC in Arkansas?

 The cost to start an LLC in Arkansas is $45 to file the Certificate of Organization with the Arkansas Secretary of State.

-What licenses do I need to start a business in Arkansas?
+What licenses do you need to start a business in Arkansas?